KavinsProjects/KavinsProjects/README.md

 # Hi there 👋 I'm Kavin

 - 🎓 Computer Science student
 - 📂 Sharing my projects & experiments here
 - 🌱 Always curious to learn and build new things

-✨ *Let’s connect through code and ideas!*
-- Failure is an option here.
-If things are not failing, you are not innovating enough
+> *“Failure is an option here.
+If things are not failing, you are not innovating enough.”*
-                                                 - Elon Musk
+> — **Elon Musk**